myco-org/myco/README.md

 # Myco: A Metadata-Private Messaging System

-Myco is an implementation of a metadata-private messaging system that achieves polylogarithmic read and write efficiency while maintaining strong cryptographic guarantees.
-It uses a distributed-trust model with two non-colluding servers and a novel tree-based oblivious data structure that enables private communication between clients.
+This is a pure Rust implementation of Myco, a metadata-private messaging system that achieves polylogarithmic read and write efficiency while maintaining strong cryptographic guarantees.

 ## Project Structure